Hawkie/SpaceCommand/README.md

 Controls
 Keys only - no mouse atm.

+In Menu mode:
+Up and Down arrows to select game
+Enter to select.

+In Game Mode:
 Left and Right Arrow keys to rotate ship.
 Up Arrow to thrust
 Space to fire
 Z and X to zoom in and out
+Esc to return to menu
+f5 to reload and reset game
 ---

 To host on a server: